TRAVEL TIPS FOR A DAY TRIP TO RHINE FALLS

 HOW TO GET TO THE RHINE FALLS BY CAR

-It depends whether you want to visit the Northern banks of Southern Banks of the Rhine Falls.
+It depends whether you want to visit the Northern banks of the Southern Banks of the Rhine Falls.

-1. Southern bank (Laufen Castle): GPS address: Areal Schloss Laufen, 8447 Dachsen
+1. Southern Bank (Laufen Castle): GPS address: Areal Schloss Laufen, 8447 Dachsen

-2. Northern bank (Schlössli Wörth): GPS address: Rheinfallquai 32, 8212 Neuhausen am Rheinfall
+2. Northern Bank (Schlössli Wörth): GPS address: Rheinfallquai 32, 8212 Neuhausen am Rheinfall

-- FROM BASEL ABOUR 2 HOURS
+- FROM BASEL ABOUT 2 HOURS

 - FROM ZÜRICH ABOUT 1 HOUR